tonbadal/bayesian_edward/README.md

-# Bayesian implementatinos with Edward
+# Bayesian implementations with Edward

 Implementation of some Bayesian tecniques with Edward package:
   - Bayessian Neural Network.